Gm4ch/Flashcard-Program/README.md

 Takes the content from a file and quizzes the user on it.

-The files must be formated like so:
+The files must be formated like so: (click acctual file for formating)

 apple
 la manzana